 Jen’s book gives a great deal of detail on everything essential oil.
 I and many of my team members have learned a great deal from this book.
 She has another book called The Essential Oil Truth Second Edition: The Facts without the Hype

-Feel free to let me know if you have any questions about essential oils.
+Feel free to let me know if you have any questions about the best carrier oils to use with essential oils.